Make a Wish (2006 film)

-Make a Wish (Intmanah) is a 2006 Palestinian-American short film by Cherien Dabis.
+Make a Wish (Itmannah) is a 2006 Palestinian-American short film by Cherien Dabis.
 It tells the story of Mariam, an 11-year-old Palestinian girl who faces enormous obstacles buying a birthday cake.
 It premiered at the 2007 Sundance Film Festival and received a number of awards at other festivals.
 It was released on DVD as a short for Dabis' 2009 feature film, Amreeka.